Third-order intrinsic alignment of SDSS BOSS LOWZ galaxies: Discussion

 \section{Discussion}

-We presented the first detection of a third-order intrinsic alignment (IA) correlation in the SDSS BOSS LOWZ galaxies.
+We presented the first detection of a third-order intrinsic alignment (IA) correlation in the Sloan Digital Sky Survey (SDSS) Baryon Oscillation Spectroscopic Survey (BOSS) LOWZ galaxies.
 For this, we measured the third-order correlation function between galaxy positions and shapes and expressed them in terms of aperture statistics.
-We compared the measured signal with predictions by the MICE cosmological simulation and a non-linear alignment (NLA) based analytical model.
+We compared the measured signal with predictions by the Marenostrum Institut de Ciències de l'Espai (MICE) cosmological simulation and a non-linear linear alignment (NLA) based analytical model.
 Our measurements depend on the $B_{\delta\delta\mathrm{I}}$ contribution to the bispectrum of matter densities and galaxy shapes, the matter-matter-shape correlation.
 The positions of the LOWZ galaxies are used as tracers for the matter distribution, which were then correlated with their shapes.

 We find a significant third-order IA signal.
 For scales between $6\,h^{-1}\,\mathrm{Mpc}$ and $20\,h^{-1}\,\mathrm{Mpc}$ and using the full LOWZ galaxy sample, we find an IA amplitude $A_\mathrm{IA}=4.4\pm0.93$, which is a non-zero signal at $4.7\sigma$.
 After dividing the sample into subsamples based on galaxy luminosity, we find an increased S/N for the brightest galaxies while the S/N for the fainter galaxies decreases.
 However, even for the faintest galaxies, $A_\mathrm{IA}$ is still non-zero at $3.6\sigma$.
-This dependence of the signal on the galaxy luminosity is not surprising, as IA has been shown to increase with galaxy luminosity / stellar mass, both in observations \citep{Singh2015, Singh2016, Johnston2019} and hydrodynamical simulations \citep{Samuroff2021}.
+This dependence of the signal on the galaxy luminosity is not surprising, as IA has been shown to increase with galaxy luminosity and stellar mass, both in observations \citep{Singh2015, Singh2016, Johnston2019} and hydrodynamical simulations \citep{Samuroff2021}.